Modular abelian varieties over number fields: Introduction

-\paragraph{Remark on complex multiplication.} Shimura proved that a variety $A_f$ has a factor with complex multiplication if, and only if, it is isogenous to a power of an elliptic curve with complex multiplication.
-This is also equivalent to the fact that the newform $f$ admits a twist by a quadratic character, whose kernel is then the field of complex multiplication of the corresponding elliptic curve.
-The CM case would require a special treatment and, except for section 2, in which the results hold in complete generality, for the rest of the paper we will tacitly assume that \emph{all abelian varieties considered have no CM-factors up to isogeny}; when necessary we will stress this condition by saying ``non-CM abelian variety.''
+Shimura proved that a variety $A_f$ has a factor with complex multiplication if and only if it is isogenous to a power of an elliptic curve with complex multiplication.
+This is also equivalent to the fact that the newform $f$ admits a twist by a quadratic character whose kernel is the field of complex multiplication of the corresponding elliptic curve.
+The CM case requires a special treatment and, except for section 2, in which the results hold in complete generality, for the rest of the paper we will tacitly assume that all abelian varieties considered have no CM-factors up to isogeny; when necessary we will stress this condition by saying ``\emph{non-CM abelian variety.}''